 Program and project risk refers to events or conditions that, if realized, would have a negative or positive effect.
-Individual risks may be known (e.g., aging infrastructure) or unknown (e.g., new regulatory requirements).
-Some very rare risks are considered "unknown unknowns" (e.g., a global pandemic).
-Realized risk can have significant impacts on program, on capital project scope, schedule, budget, and quality, and can affect whether the project can meet its original objectives.
-By identifying and monitoring project and program risks, effective responses and mitigation can be planned and implemented with minimum impact on the project or program.
+Individual risks may be known (e.g., aging infrastructure) or unknown (e.g., new

 Risk management is primarily the responsibility of the program or project manager (PM) working with the project/program team, subject matter experts, and select stakeholders.
 A typical process is: